 But about a year later, I got serious about blogging regularly — and it was great to already have the ebook to offer new readers.

-In March of this year, when I decided to start two YouTube channels, I knew that it could also take a year, or two, or five — if I let it.
+When I decided to make videos, I knew starting that content project could also take a year, or two, or five — if I let it.

 So, I remembered the simple plan I like to use to get things off the ground sooner rather than later.